 Furthermore, each image goes through two different rounds of editing.
 The first round of editing is where we make minor tweaks to the image to make it presentable for proofing.

 It’s much easier to answer this question visually.
-In the following examples, the “unedited” photo is the image straight out of the camera, the “proof” photo is the photo after the first round of editing (this is the image that you will see in your proofing galleries, as well as the image you will receive with your digital negatives), and the “edited” photo is the image after extensive retouching work that we will use for prints, albums, canvases, etc.
+In the following examples, the “unedited” photo is the image straight out of the camera, the “proof” photo is the photo after the first round of editing (this is the image that you would see in your proofing galleries, as well as the image you would receive with your digital negatives), and the “edited” photo is the image after extensive retouching work that we will use for prints, albums, canvases, etc (this is the image you would receive if ordering a print directly through us).

-For an average wedding with 500 proofs, it would take us around 250 hours to do this, which would take six weeks of working non-stop 40 hour weeks, and the cost would run into the tens of thousands of dollars.
-Frankly, although we would love that money, we cannot sacrifice that much of our time or we would be forced to neglect our other clients.
+For an average wedding with 500 proofs, it would take us around 250 hours to do this, which would take six weeks of working full time, and the cost would run into the tens of thousands of dollars.
+Frankly, we cannot sacrifice that much of our time or we would be forced to neglect our other clients.
 We can do retouching on individual digital files for $35 an hour (typically two images per hour), or if you purchase a 16×20 or larger of any image, we will provide you with the edited image file at no extra charge.